-Career and Technical Education is a critical component for all students who enroll at Focus to prepare for a career and/or college through educational opportunities focused on career awareness and exploration.
-Students will complete a district-approved Individual Career Plan, to help determine the student's strengths and preferences as they pertain to entering the workforce or postsecondary education.
-In addition, students will create two school-wide career advisement profiles: Ohio Means Jobs K-12 profile which includes WorkKeys practice tests and career/college prep assessments; and Career Cruising Online Career Portfolio which includes a resume builder, specific career interests survey, job search, in-demand job opportunities, and an individualized Learning Style Inventory assessment.
+The goal of the CTE department is to prepare all students for their future career or college.
+The program offers educational opportunities that emphasize career exploration and awareness.
+As part of the program, every student completes a district-approved Individual Career Plan to identify their strengths and preferences, which helps them make informed decisions about their future career or postsecondary education.
+Additionally, students create two school-wide career advice profiles - Ohio Means Jobs K-12 profile and Career Cruising Online Career Portfolio.
+The Ohio Means Jobs K-12 profile includes WorkKeys practice tests, career and college prep assessments, while Career Cruising Online Career Portfolio offers a resume builder, a specific career interests survey, job search, and in-demand job opportunities, and an individualized Learning Style Inventory assessment.